Passaic County NJ Child Support Lawyers

 The premise of these guidelines is that (1) child support is a continuous duty of both parents, (2) children are entitled to share in the current income of both parents, and (3) children should not be the economic victims of divorce or out-of-wedlock birth.
 The economic data and procedures of these guidelines attempt to simulate the percentage of parental net income that is spent on children in intact families.

 The Child Support Guidelines includes a formula that is used to calculate child support payments, which is based on the combined net weekly income of the parents and the number of children in the family.
-Other factors that are considered in child support determinations include: child care expenses, health insurance costs, other child support obligations, the child custody and parenting time arrangement, and any special needs of the child.
+Other factors that are considered in child support determinations include childcare expenses, health insurance costs, other child support obligations, the child custody and parenting time arrangement, and any special needs of the child.
 The State will also evaluate whether or not either parent is underemployed or working to his or her earning capacity.

 Factors that May Influence Child Support Calculations

+Being supported by both parents is a child’s constitutional right in New Jersey.
+The Superior Court: Family Part is committed to protecting the best interests of a child; as such, when considering child support paid by one parent to the other for the child’s welfare, the Court considers a number of factors.
 The law also acknowledges a number of circumstances that may provide grounds for an adjustment of the child support award derived through the Child Support Guidelines.
 In other words, if any of the following apply to your case, the State may consider a modification of the child support amount initially determined through the standard child support formula:

 - Equitable distribution of property